 - Higher strength even compared to a material of a similar thickness

 - Wider turndowns and lower HETP for more compact system designs

 - Easy installation and relatively easier cleaning and maintenance compared to other high-performance structured packing materials

 MACH Engineering manufactures X and Y structured packing from 304 and 316 stainless steel.
 304 is the more economical of the two and still offers good corrosion resistance.
 316 is a more durable option with a higher nickel content and two percent molybdenum for additional protection against oxidation.

 304 stainless steel is sufficiently durable for most use cases.
 For offshore marine and other demanding applications, upgrading to 316 may be a worthwhile investment.

 Our high-performance corrugated structured packing is suitable for use in:

 - FCC main fractionators

 - TEG contactors

 We know that every facility is different, which is why we design a wide range of corrugated steel packing products.
-MACH Engineering has a long history of bringing expertise and insight to this field — we can help you assess your needs and determine the best structured tower packing option for you.
+MACH Engineering has a long history of bringing expertise and insight to this field — we can help you assess your needs and determine the best structured tower packing option for your structured packing column.
 To get started with a quality structured packing supplier, get in touch using the form on our contact page.